We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Grace Kelly

-While we actually quite liked the Made In pan, the straight, vertical sides made it a little difficult to finagle a spatula in to remove a slab of pie.
-In contrast, the slightly angled edges of the Norpro and Pyrex pie pans made it easier to lift out and serve a piece of pie.
+While I actually quite liked the Made In pan, the straight, vertical sides made it a little difficult to finagle a spatula in to remove a slab of pie.
+In contrast, the slightly angled edges of the Norpro and Pyrex pie pans made it easier to lift out and serve a slice.

 Depth Mattered If You Like Deep Dish (or Mile High) Pies